Privacy Policy

 • whether profiling is carried out, i.e., whether data is automatically evaluated to arrive at a personal profile of you.

-• According to Article 17 of the GDPR, you have the right to erasure (“right to be forgotten”), which specifically means that you can request the deletion of your data.
+• According to Article 17 of the GDPR, you have the right to erasure (“right to be forgotten”), which specifically means that you may request the deletion of your data.

-• According to Article 18 of the GDPR, you have the right to restriction of processing, which means that we may only store the data but not use it further.
+• According to Article 18 of the GDPR, you have the right to restriction of processing, which means that we may only store the data but no longer use it.

 • According to Article 20 of the GDPR, you have the right to data portability, which means that we will provide you with your data in a common format upon request.

-• According to Article 21 of the GDPR, you have the right to object, which, when exercised, results in a change in processing.
+• According to Article 21 of the GDPR, you have a right to object, which, once enforced, entails a change in processing.

 • If the processing of your data is based on Article 6(1)(e) (public interest, exercise of official authority) or Article 6(1)(f) (legitimate interest), you can object to the processing.
 We will then check as quickly as possible whether we can legally comply with this objection.